rameloni/Tydi-Chisel-testing-framework-analysis/results/chiseltest/README.md

 . . . . . . . . . . . . . . .
 ```

+The utilization of printf debugging in `chiseltest` uncovered another limitation.
+When attempting to inspect the internal signals of a module, either wires or IO signals of a submodule, the `peek` function raised an exception due to the inaccessibility of these values from outside the `DUT` (Device Under Test).
-Next to that, `chiseltest` does not provide a way to inspect the internal signals of the module under test with `peek`/`poke` interface.
-This can be overcome by writing a `Wrapper` module that extends the actual `DUT` (design under test) to **manually** expose internal signals as output ports with the `chiseltest.experimental.expose`.
-Also this solution requires to write additional code and to adapt it any time the internal logic changes.
-Furthermore, the experimental `expose` method allows to expose directly only `Reg`, `Wire` and `Vec`.
+Nonetheless, this can be overcome by writing a `Wrapper` module that extends the actual `DUT` to **manually** expose internal signals as output ports with the `chiseltest.experimental.expose`.
+Hence, any testing technique that can be used for IO ports can be now also used for internal exposed signals, such as `printf` debugging and `assertion-based` debugging (with `expect`).

+However, there are some drawbacks to this `expose` method.
+Likewise printf statements, also this method requires to write additional code and to adapt it any time the internal logic changes.
+Furthermore, only `Reg`, `Wire` and `Vec` can be exposed directly by this experimental chiseltest function.
 Namely, signals of submodules (such as the `Array` of `FullAdder`s) or subbundles require even more code to be written than expected.

-As a workaround, I wrote an object function ([`ExposeBundle`](../../examples/chisel-examples/src/chiseltest/modulewrappers/ExposeBundle.scala)) to expose dynamically all the signals inside a `Bundle`.
-This allows to dynamically expose all the signals inside an internal `Bundle` without the need to both write additional code and know what is inside the bundle beforehand.
+As a workaround, I created a utility function ([`ExposeBundle`](../../examples/chisel-examples/src/chiseltest/modulewrappers/ExposeBundle.scala)) to expose dynamically all the signals inside a `Bundle`.
-However, an automatic expose/wrap functionality for an entire `Module` would be a great feature to have.
+This enables the dynamic exposure of all signals within an internal Bundle without the necessity  of writing additional code or knowing what content the bundle has beforehand.
+A dedicated function to expose or encapsulate an entire module would indeed constitute a valuable and beneficial feature.
 The [`AdderWrapper`](../../examples/chisel-examples/src/chiseltest/modulewrappers/AdderWrapper.scala) module serves an example of this solution.
 When instantiated in the test, it allows to inspect the internal signals of the `Adder` as if they were IO ports available only during simulation as shown in [`AdderExposeTest`](../../examples/chisel-examples/src/chiseltest/AdderTest.scala).
-Therefore, any testing technique that can be used for IO ports can be also used for internal exposed signals, such as `printf` debugging and `assertion-based` debugging (with `expect`).

 ```scala
   it should "adder with exposed ports by parameter" in {